 - Search for exotic hadrons with GlueX at the upgraded 12 GeV CEBAF electron accelerator in JLab and with PANDA at the new 15 GeV antiproton storage ring HESR of the FAIR facility at the GSI site in Darmstadt, Germany.

-We are continuing our experimental campaign with the A2 Collaboration at MAMI C to perform double polarisation measurements of the Gerasimov-Drell-Hearn sum rule, which ties the integral of spin-dependent total photoabsorption cross sections over the excitation spectrum of the nucleon to its anomalous magnetic moment.
-We have started a series of experiments on the structure of nucleon resonances with the determination of the magnetic moment of the(1232) and S11(1535) nucleon excited states and investigate the mysterious nature of the Roper P11(1440) resonance using the upgraded Glasgow Tagger with the linearly polarised photon source and the new Crystal Ball plus TAPS setup (see left hand figure) in Mainz.
-The Edinburgh-Glasgow team have played vital roles in the development of this equipment and we are currently lead investigators in four major projects of the CrystalBall@MAMI Collaboration.
+We continued our experimental campaign with the A2 Collaboration at MAMI C to perform double polarisation measurements of the Gerasimov-Drell-Hearn sum rule, which ties the integral of spin-dependent total photoabsorption cross sections over the excitation spectrum of the nucleon to its anomalous magnetic moment.
+We had a series of experiments on the structure of nucleon resonances with the determination of the magnetic moment of the(1232) and S11(1535) nucleon excited states and investigate the mysterious nature of the Roper P11(1440) resonance using the upgraded Glasgow Tagger with the linearly polarised photon source and the new Crystal Ball plus TAPS setup (see left hand figure) in Mainz.
+The Edinburgh-Glasgow team played vital roles in the development of this equipment and are lead investigators in four major projects of the CrystalBall@MAMI Collaboration.

 At higher excitation energies, we are faced with the puzzling question why there are so many more resonances of the nucleonic three quark system predicted by the quark model than hitherto observed.
 We will study this problem by measuring the production of vector mesons (, and ) and kaons on protons at the CLAS detector at JLab.
 The CLAS linearly polarised photon beam, commissioned by members of our team, is used to bombard a frozen spin target.
 This enables searches for missing resonances using both single and double polarisation techniques.
 The linearly polarised beam also enabled our collaboration to determine the parity of theparticle - a very important measurement for constraining pentaquark models.